ghintema/FrontEndMentor_Manage-landing-page/README-template.md

   - The `input` field is empty
   - The email address is not formatted correctly

   This challenge was largely coded according to a video tutorial by Kevin Powel on youtube.com.
-Thanks to him!! https://www.youtube.com/@KevinPowell
+Thanks to him!! https://www.youtube.com/@KevinPowell I have made a few changes though...

 ### Screenshot